simonuwe/oracle-apex-json-region/docu/docu.md

 The **type** attribute is mandatory, all others are optional.
 Types are
-- **object** is o object with properties, for each property UI-widgets are created
+- **object** is an object with properties, for each property UI-widgets are created
 - **array** is only supported as a "simple array" which generates a multiselection checkbox-group with a **checkbox per enum value**.
 The array stores the checked items.
 - **string** could have an additional attribute **format**
   - **date** displayed as a date-picker